 - The estimated time out of school needs to be greater than 30 days.
 For lesser periods of time, informal arrangements should be made with the student's teachers for completion of classroom work.

-- The student's situation should be coordinated by either the special education case manager (if SPED eligible) or school counselor (if on 504).
-If not on IEP or 504 currently, team should definitely consider need for 504 consideration.
+- The student's situation should be coordinated by either the special education case manager (if SPED eligible) or school counselor (if on 504 plan).
+If not on IEP or 504 currently, the team should consider the need for a 504 plan.

 - Students served through special education whose educational placement has been selected as home instruction

-- Assistant Superintendent or Assistant Director of Student Services must serve as district representative for teams making this decision.
+- A Student Services administrator must serve as district representative for teams making this decision.

 - Students currently expelled from school where home instruction was offered as an educational alternative